einarwh/experiments-in-powerblog/content/blog-posts/linq-to-nullable.md

 I think it is quite nice – at least if you can get comfortable calling an extension method on something that might be null.
 But from this point on, things started to go awry.
 But it wasn’t my fault!
 They started it!

-See, some of the people in the meeting said they kind of liked the approach, but argued that Map would be a better name because it would avoid confusion with Select, which is associated with LINQ and IEnumerable<T>.
-In some sense, this was the opposite argument I used for choosing Select over Map in the first place!
-I thought it would make sense to call it Select precisely because that’s the name for the exact same thing for another kind of structure.
+See, some of the people in the meeting said they kind of liked the approach, but argued that Map would be a better name because it would avoid confusion with `Select`, which is associated with LINQ and `IEnumerable<T>`.
+In some sense, this was the opposite argument I used for choosing `Select` over `Map` in the first place!
+I thought it would make sense to call it `Select` precisely because that’s the name for the exact same thing for another kind of structure.

 So as I left the meeting, I started wondering.
-I suspected that there really was nothing particular that tied LINQ and the query syntax to IEnumerable<T>, which would mean you could use it for other things.
+I suspected that there really was nothing particular that tied LINQ and the query syntax to `IEnumerable<T>`, which would mean you could use it for other things.
 Other functors.
 And so I typed the following into LinqPad:

 ```csharp
 DateTime? maybeToday = DateTime.Today;